RHsyseng/openshift-checks/README.md

 You can pipe the script to `mail` and if there are any errors, an email will be sent.

-First you can configure postfix (already included in RHEL8) as relay host (see https://access.redhat.com/solutions/217503).
+First, you can configure postfix (already included in RHEL8) as relay host (see https://access.redhat.com/solutions/217503).
 As an example:

 - Append the following settings in `/etc/postfix/main.cf`: